Project

 Actions #4

-Updated by Guilhem Saurel about 5 years ago
+Updated by Guilhem Saurel almost 6 years ago

 but if the debian package is updated with a new epoch, this is not a big issue to fail accepting the older package without epoch, is it ?